Entropy-MCMC: Sampling from Flat Basins with Ease: Theoretical Analysis

 Another example is Entropy-SGLD~\citep{dziugaite2018entropy}, a theoretical tool established to analyze Entropy-SGD.
 Its main distinction with Entropy-SGD is the SGLD updating instead of SGD updating in the outer loop.
 The convergence bound for Entropy-SGLD is established in Theorem~\ref{thm:entropy-sgld}. \begin{theorem} Consider running Entropy-SGLD to sample from $\pi_{\text{flat}}(\bm{\theta})\propto \exp\mathcal{F}(\bm{\theta};\eta)$ under Assumptions~\ref{assump:smooth} and \ref{assump:variance}.
 Assume the inner Markov chain runs $L$ iterations and the 2-Wasserstein distance between initial and target distributions is always bounded by $\kappa$.
 Let $\nu_0$ be the initial distribution and $\nu_K$ be the distribution obtained by Entropy-SGLD after $K$ iterations.
 If the step size $\alpha \le 2/(m+M)$, then:

 where $A^2=(1-\alpha m)^L\cdot\kappa + 1.65 \left(\frac{M+1/\eta}{m+1/\eta}\right)(\alpha d)^{1/2} + \frac{\sigma^2(\alpha d)^{1/2}}{1.65(M+1/\eta)+\sigma\sqrt{m+1/\eta}}$ . \end{theorem}

+The complete proof of theorems is in Appendix~\ref{sec:proof}.
 Comparing Theorem~\ref{thm:emcmc}, \ref{thm:entropy-sgd} and \ref{thm:entropy-sgld}, we observe that the convergence rates of Entropy-SGD and Entropy-SGLD algorithms are significantly hindered due to the presence of the nested Markov chains, which induces a large and complicated error term $A$.
 Since $\sigma$ and $\alpha$ are typically very small, the third term in Theorem~\ref{thm:emcmc} will be much smaller than both the third term in Theorem~\ref{thm:entropy-sgld} and the second term in Theorem~\ref{thm:entropy-sgd}.

-To summarize, we prove that the convergence rate of Entropy-MCMC is notably better than that of Entropy-SGD and Entropy-SGLD in the strongly convex setting.
+To summarize, the theoretical analysis provides rigorous guarantees on the convergence of Entropy-MCMC and further demonstrates the superior convergence rate of Entropy-MCMC compared to previous methods in the strongly convex setting.